amitnir29/MuseumProblem/README.md

 In order to solve this problem we wrote code in python which represented the museum and the needed parameters for them.

-In the near future we will use an optimization package in order to solve this problem with Objective, Variables and Constraints we will define - Stay Tuned!
+We used an optimization package called "pulp" in order to solve this problem with Objective, Variables and Constraints we have defined.

+## Optimization
+* The problem is a binary problen where each "inner" point has a Variable that represents wether there is a guard there or not.
+* The Constraints are for each point, the sum of the Variables of all the point who see it will be >= 1 (means it will be seen).
+* And lastly, the Objective is the sum of all Variables, whom we wish to minimize.